ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/policies.md

 ### Integration policies

-In AMPLIFY API Management, API Gateway provides integration across systems and compatibility.
+In Amplify API Management, API Gateway provides integration across systems and compatibility.
 REST-SOAP conversion enables you to make enterprise application data and operations available to mobile apps.
 You can convert a legacy SOAP service, and deploy it as a REST API.
 API Gateway then can expose the REST API that maps to the SOAP service, dynamically creating a SOAP request based on the REST API call.

 For more details, see [How to configure external systems from API Gateway](/docs/apim_policydev/apigw_external_connections/).